octoxalis/contextual-css/examples/tutorial/tutorial.md

 ## Universal selector
-The `<uni>` tag, not defined in the HTML5 standard is used to get the behavior a the universal CSS selector.
+The `<uni>` tag, not defined in the HTML5 standard, is used to get the behavior of the universal CSS selector.
 It can be nested inside any tag (see line 5).

 ## HTML structure